CorbinLittle/advent-of-code-rust/README.md

 # advent-of-code-rust
 this is my rust implemetation for advent of code.
-I am doing this as a way to improve at rust so I will be periodicly returning so I can imporve my old code as an exercise as well as doing one advent of code every day.
+I am doing this as a way to improve at rust so I will be periodicly returning so I can imporve my old code as an exercise.